-- Appointment of members to the various council committees - Appointment of representatives to outside bodies
+- Appointment of members to the various Council committees - Appointment of representatives to outside bodies

-3. Organisation of Meetings
+4. Organisation of Meetings

-Meetings usually take place in the Church Rooms Lostwithiel.
+Meetings currently take place in Lostwithiel Library.
 All meetings start at 7pm unless the agenda states otherwise.
 Please note that committee meetings may start at other times and you should always check the date, time and venue before attending any meeting.
-This information will be at the top of the summons to attend
+This information will be at the top of the summons to attend.

-An agenda is produced by the Clerk for each meeting, and copies of the agenda and supporting material are despatched to Members generally on the Wednesday before the date of the meeting, giving you the statutory 3 clear days notice.
+An agenda is produced by the Clerk for each meeting, and copies of the agenda and supporting material are despatched to Members generally on the Wednesday before the date of the meeting.

-4. Agenda, Reports and Minutes
+Agenda, Reports and Minutes

-The statute requires that you are 'summoned' to attend a council meeting.
-This formal notice will give you the date, time and place of the meeting and will include an agenda to give you details of the items to be discussed and the level of discussion to take place i.e. whether you are considering what action to take, receiving a report, resolving to take action.
+The law requires that you are 'summoned' to attend Council meetings.
+This formal notice will give you the date, time and place of the meeting and will include an agenda providing details of the items to be discussed and the level of discussion to take place i.e. whether you are considering what action to take, receiving a report, resolving to take action.
 It is important that you take the time to read these papers before attending the meeting to familiarise yourself with the issues to be discussed.
+You may need further background information on previous Council decisions or to visit the site for a better understanding of the area.
+If you have any queries you should contact the Clerk who will be able to help.

 When you receive agenda and reports for meetings, you will sometimes find a report marked "CONFIDENTIAL".
-Any information in this report is to be treated as confidential and should not be divulged to anyone who is not a Member of the Council; where the paper relates to a committee meeting this may also include other councillors who are not on the committee.
+Any information in this report is to be treated as confidential and should not be divulged to anyone who is not a Member of the Council; where the paper relates to a committee meeting this may also include other Councillors who are not on the committee.
 If you have any doubts, please contact the Clerk who will be able to advise.